sabeydeedaya/docs/src/pages/apps/ios.md

         @implementation AppDelegate

         - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {
+          // if you are using the TEST key
+          [Branch setUseTestBranchKey:YES];
           // for debug and development only
           [[Branch getInstance] setDebug];
           // listener for Branch Deep Link data